PLSysSec/usenix_login_rlbox/login.md

 First the incremental porting greatly simplifies the code review process.
 For instance, we could commit and get reviews for partial migrations to the RLBox API as this do not the Firefox browser continued to build and run as before.
-Additionally, in the initial migration we simply ommitted the validators for use of UNSAFE_unverified APIs.
+Additionally, in the initial migration we simply omitted the validators for use of UNSAFE_unverified APIs.
 This allowed to test and deploy the partial migration on Firefox nightly builds.
 We then included the data validators in a separate code review with additional security reviews as part of this change.